Torbat-e Jam: Music

 Torbat-e-Jam music has a long history in Iranian culture.
 The dotar is the most important and common instrument among the people of Torbat-e-Jam, which is played with great skill.
 The music of this land originates from the heart of rituals and customs that are thousands of years old.
 Poetry reading, salawat reading, travel music, mothers' lullabies, educational music, prayers are some of the branches of vocal music in Torbat-e Jam.
 Reading couplets is also very common in Torbat-e Jam music, which includes romantic, emotional, mystical and other couplets.

-Local dance
+Dance

 There are many local dances in the culture of the Torbat-e Jām people, but four types are more common:

 Hetan or Hatem dance: means the edges of a mountain or lion grove and a kind of mystical hearing.
 In which people make a circle and knock their feet to the ground while circling.
 Gradually, they accelerate their dance, clapping their arms together and making the circle smaller.

 Hapelbazi: This dance is performed in such a way that one person performs movements inside the circle and the others follow him.

 Stick play: This dance may be an example of fencing in ancient Iran, in which two people spin in a circle and hold two sticks in their hands, and the first person throws his sticks to the sticks of the second person, and whoever breaks his stick, goes out of the circle.